awsdocs/aws-iot-docs/developerguide/iot-custom-endpoints-configurable.md

 **Note**
 AWS IoT uses the server name indication \(SNI\) TLS extension to apply domain configurations\.
 Devices must use this extension when connecting and pass a server name that is identical to the domain name that is specified in the domain configuration\.
 To test this service, use the v2 version of each [AWS IoT Device SDK in GitHub](https://github.com/aws)\.

+**Note**
+ When you provide the server certificates for AWS IoT custom domain configuration, the certificates have a maximum of four domain names\.
+For more information, see [AWS IoT Core endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#security-limits)\.

 **Topics**
 + [Creating and configuring AWS\-managed domains](iot-custom-endpoints-configurable-aws.md)